google/certificate-transparency/README.md

 ---------------

-The build process described so far generates a set of executables; however, other components and configuration is needed to set up a running CT log.
+The build process described so far generates a set of executables; however, other components and configuration is needed to set up a running CT Log.
 In particular, as show in the following diagram:
- - A set of web servers that act as HTTPS terminators and load balancers is needed in front of the CT log instances.
+ - A set of web servers that act as HTTPS terminators and load balancers is needed in front of the CT Log instances.
- - A cluster of [etcd](https://github.com/coreos/etcd) instances is needed to provide replication and synchronization services for the CT log instances.
+ - A cluster of [etcd](https://github.com/coreos/etcd) instances is needed to provide replication and synchronization services for the CT Log instances.

 <img src="docs/images/SystemDiagram.png" width="650">

-Configuring and setting up a distributed production log is covered in a [separate document](docs/Deployment.md).
+Configuring and setting up a distributed production Log is covered in a [separate document](docs/Deployment.md).

 Operating a Log
 ---------------

-Running a successful, trusted, certificate transparency log involves more than just deploying a set of binaries.
-Information and advice on operating a running CT log is covered in a [separate document](docs/Operation.md)
+Running a successful, trusted, certificate transparency Log involves more than just deploying a set of binaries.
+Information and advice on operating a running CT Log is covered in a [separate document](docs/Operation.md)